Breakfast in a New York Minute

 New York Bagel

-I wait my turn, nearly ready to finalise my decision and… “Next!”
-Snapping out of my reverie, I make a quick call: ”Large iced coffee light and sweet, egg-onion with a schmear, please”.
+Snapping out of my reverie, I make a quick call: ‘Large iced coffee light and sweet, egg-onion with a schmear, please’.
 I watch as the latter is deftly made to order.
 The golden yellow bagel is sliced in two horizontally and the smooth tangy cheese is slathered on its open face.
-It’s slapped back together and cut vertically into two halves, then white greaseproof paper is expertly folded around the sandwich in an embrace that leaves a neat crease across the middle.
+It’s slapped back together and cut vertically into two halves, then white paper wrapping is expertly folded around the sandwich in an embrace that leaves a neat crease across the middle.
 Easy to open, easy to hold, easy to love.

-When I was a kid, it was my Dad’s job to buy baked goods on these occasions.
-I’d accompany him, assisting in making the crucial 13 picks to create a well-balanced baker’s dozen (at the “good bagel place” in the neighbourhood, as designated by Mom).
-Handed over in a bulging carrier bag emblazoned with a print which cheerfully said THANK YOU and went on to express the hope that we would HAVE A NICE DAY🙂, our precious cargo would be nestled in a brown paper bag inside, ready to take its place as the guest of honour at our breakfast table.
+When I was a kid, it was my Dad’s job to visit the ‘good bagel place’ in the neighbourhood (as designated by Mom).
+I’d accompany him, assisting in making the crucial 13 picks for a well-balanced baker’s dozen.
+The still-warm selection was handed over in a bulging plastic sack emblazoned with a message in red ink.
+It cheerfully said THANK YOU before going on to express the hope that we would HAVE A NICE DAY (with a smiley face for good measure🙂).
+Our precious cargo would be nestled in brown paper inside, ready to take its place as the guest of honour at our breakfast table.

 Emily Cathcart